fotoVisions ~ david greenfield, photographer

 “Small crinkled edged black and white photos of Europe filled albums and boxes in my home when I was growing up.
 They were the product of my father's work with a Leica III rangefinder camera in various refugee centers after WWII.
-These simple pictures represented the world from which I came, and were very special to me.
-The look and feel of those photos, as well as the 35 mm photojournalism of the 40’s and 50’s, continue to influence my ‘through-the-lens’ vision today.
-Although my work is frequently pictorial, I love to emulate the style of masters like Cartier-Bresson, Eisenstaedt, Capa, and Kertész as they capture ‘the decisive moment’.
+These simple pictures represented the world from which I came and were very special to me.
+The look and feel of those photos, as well as 35 mm photojournalism from the 40’s and 50’s continue to influence my ‘through-the-lens’ vision today.
+Although my work is frequently pictorial, I strive to emulate masters of the medium like Cartier-Bresson, Eisenstaedt, Capa, and Kertész as they capture ‘the decisive moment’.
 Whenever and wherever I travel, the images I record and subsequently transform into artwork via the digital or ‘wet’ darkroom are often my most precious souvenirs.
 Thoreau once wrote that he could not fully appreciate the beauty of a nature scene without composing poetry to reflect his impressions.
-For me, I do not fully savor what I encounter until my vision, or ‘the moment,’ is esthetically captured for presentation.
-Whether here or abroad, I strive to record what may be the ordinary, but attempt to present it as extraordinary.”
+I do not fully savor what I encounter until my vision, or ‘the moment,’ is esthetically captured for presentation.
+Whether here or abroad, I strive to record what may be the ordinary and attempt to present it as extraordinary.”